A Dirty Carnival: Plot

-A Dirty Carnival is the story of Kim Byung-doo, a small-time gangster in his late 20s.
-Unable to acquire the money necessary to save his family from eviction, Byung-doo subverts his boss, Sang-chul, and takes a job directly from President Hwang, Sang-chul's boss, to eliminate Attorney Park, a public prosecutor who has been bothersome to President Hwang.
+Kim Byung-doo, a small-time gangster in his late 20s, is unable to acquire the money necessary to save his family from eviction, Byung-doo subverts his boss, Sang-chul, and takes a job directly from President Hwang, Sang-chul's boss, to eliminate Attorney Park, a public prosecutor who has been bothersome to President Hwang.
 On this job's completion, Byung-doo receives the money he was hoping for in addition to President Hwang's respect and a spot at his side.
 Byung-doo and President Hwang swear never to speak of the hit to anyone so that they, and the organization, will not be implicated.

 While these events unfold, Byung-doo is reunited with his elementary school friend, Min-ho, who has become a movie director.
 Min-ho's current project is a gangster film, although prospective scripts are continuously shot down by his higher-ups for being too fake.
 In an attempt to improve the film's authenticity, Min-ho sets out to interview Byung-doo who he sees as "a real gangster".
 Meanwhile, Min-ho manages to reunite Byung-doo with his high school love interest, Hyun-joo.
-Byung-doo finds that he still has an interest in her and attempts to rekindle their relationship.
+Byung-doo finds that he still is interested in her and attempts to rekindle their relationship.

-Sang-chul becomes aware of the Attorney Park murder and feels threatened by Byung-doo's subversion of his authority and lack of consideration for the organization.
+Sang-chul becomes aware of Attorney Park's murder and feels threatened by Byung-doo's subversion of his authority and lack of consideration for the organization.
 He sets up a hit to take out Byung-doo, but Byung-doo learns of this before it occurs and stabs Sang-chul to death, guaranteeing his safety in the short term.

 These murders don't leave Byung-doo without heavy emotional baggage, however.
 When Byung-doo's gangster tendencies frighten Hyun-joo away, Min-ho attempts to console Byung-doo who reveals to Min-ho his darkest secrets, including the hits on both Attorney Park and his former boss, Sang-chul.

 Missing Hyun-joo deeply, Byung-doo tries to hide his gangster tendencies to revive their relationship.
-However, despite his words to Hyun-joo otherwise, Byung-doo is unable to truly escape the gangster occupation.
-In fact, as his rank within the gang escalates, his actions become more violent and cruel, juxtaposing his ever-growing affection for Hyun-joo.
+However, despite his words to Hyun-joo otherwise, Byung-doo is unable to escape the gangster occupation truly.
+As his rank within the gang escalates, his actions become more violent and cruel, juxtaposing his ever-growing affection for Hyun-joo.